 Tammy Doan, Occupational Therapist-Hippotherapy

-Tammy Doan was born and raised In North Dakota, received her occupational Therapy degree from the University of Minnesota, and has lived in South Dakota since 1998.
-Tammy has provided OT Services in a variety of settings including a school system, residential care center, long term care facility, community outpatient, and home health.
-She has also volunteered at HorsePower during therapeutic riding lessons since January 2015.
-Along with her desire to assist others reach their full potential; Tammy has a love for horses.
+Tammy Doan began her HorsePower journey as a volunteer in January of 2015 and found herself filling a very valuable role--Occupational Therapist for the Hippotherapy Program--by May 2015.
+Tammy was born and raised in North Dakota and received her Occupational Therapy degree from the University of Minnesota.
+She has lived in South Dakota since 1998.
+Through her OT career, Tammy has provided her services in a variety of settings including the school system, residential care centers, long term care facilities, community outpatient, and home health.
+Along with her desire to help others reach their full potential, Tammy has a love for horses.
 "I believe the power of a horse to help facilitate therapy goals is a truly amazing and unique experience.
 I am very excited to be a part of HorsePower’s mission!"

 When Tammy is not at the barn, she can be found cruising the back country roads on her motorcycle, spending time with her family, attending hard-rock concerts with her daughter, or snuggled up to a good Halmark show.
 We are so thrilled to have Tammy as a part of our team!

 Samantha Erickson, Independent Riding Instructor

 Hello!
 My name is Samantha, but most people call me Sam.
 I’m currently going to school here in Sioux Falls at Augustana and am looking forward to applying to medical school after graduation.
 Horses have been a big part of my life for as long as I can remember.
 I’ve ridden for a number of years in both disciplines, though it’s been a while since I’ve worked in an English saddle.
 When I’m not around the barn I’m usually in class, in the kitchen, or getting outside.
 I enjoy exploring the many parks here, baking, and going to the farmer’s market in the summer!